 Should engineers get a PhD?
-Depends on what you want to do in your career.
-There are pros and cons to getting a PhD in engineering.
+Depends on what you want to achieve in your career.
+There are ups and downs to pursuing a PhD in engineering.

 - Your interests

-- The amount of money you want to make
+- How much money you want to make

 How much money do you want to make?

-For starters, don’t pay for your PhD degree.
-If you can’t fund your degree, it means the market doesn’t value your research.
+First off, don’t pay for your PhD yourself.
+If you can’t get funding, it means the market doesn’t see the value in your research.

-Important Note: engineers with PhDs who start multi-million dollar businesses are exceptions.
-No different than college dropouts who start multibillion-dollar businesses.
+Important Note: Engineers with PhDs who start multi-million dollar businesses are exceptions, just like college dropouts who start multi-billion dollar businesses.

 PhD stipends from major U.S. universities

-Look at this shortlist of engineer department stipends from major universities from PhD Stipends:
+Check this shortlist of engineering department stipends from major universities, put together by PhD Stipends:

 |University||Engineering Discipline||Annual Pay||Academic Year|